Human Rights Watch: Israeli war crimes apparent in Gaza war | Law-Order

 - Israel

-Human Rights Watch on Tuesday accused the Israeli military of carrying attacks that "apparently amount to war crimes" during an 11-day war against the Hamas militant group in May.
+Human Rights Watch on Tuesday accused the Israeli military of carrying out attacks that “apparently amount to war crimes” during an 11-day war in May against the Hamas militant group.

-There was no immediate reaction to the report by the Israeli military, which has repeatedly said its attacks were aimed at military targets in Gaza.
-It blames Hamas for civilian casualties by launching rocket attacks and other military operations inside residential areas.
+In a statement, the Israeli army said its attacks were aimed at military targets and that it took numerous precautions to avoid harming civilians.
+It said Hamas is responsible for civilian casualties because it launches attacks from residential areas.

 In all, some 254 people were killed in Gaza, including at least 67 children and 39 women, according to the Gaza Health Ministry.
 Hamas has acknowledged the deaths of 80 militants, while Israel has claimed the number is much higher.
 Twelve civilians, including two children, were killed in Israel, along with one soldier.

-Israel has said the attacks were aimed at tunnels used by Hamas militants in the area and suggested the damage to the homes was unintentional.
+The Israeli military said the attacks were aimed at tunnels used by Hamas militants in the area.
+The airstrikes unexpectedly caused nearby buildings to colapse, leading to “unintended casualties,” it said.

-In its investigation, HRW concluded that Israel had used US-made GBU-31 precision-guided bombs and that Israel had not warned any of the residents to evacuate the area ahead of time.
-It also it found no evidence of military targets in the area.
+In its investigation, HRW concluded that Israel had used U.S.-made GBU-31 precision-guided bombs, and that it did not warn residents to evacuate the area ahead of time.
+It also found no evidence of military targets in the area.

 “An attack that is not directed at a specific military objective is unlawful,” it wrote.